Megalegacy98-zz/homebrewmenu/README.md

 # homebrewmenu
 Simple 3DS homebrew menu made from Lua-Player-Plus 3DS.

+# Requirements
+1. Some sort of (userland) exploit to actually run it.

 # How to use
 Download all of the scripts and homebrewmenu.3dsx.